Kellyanne Conway Slams ‘Stupid’ Felicity Huffman And Lori Loughlin Over College Admissions Scandal

 — Allison Winn Scotch (@aswinn) March 12, 2019

-Others took note of the numerous scandals that President Donald Trump has been or is currently allegedly involved in.
+Others took note of the numerous scandals that President Donald Trump has been embroiled in.

 “Yes, it’s terrible when kids of wealthy parents get things they don’t earn, like college placements and security clearances,” one user responded.

-“Your boss had to pay 25 million dollars for university fraud,” said another.
+“Your boss had to pay 25 million dollars for university fraud,” wrote another.

 These two are despicable.